RGB-WG/rgb.tech/content/program/_index.md

 Such approach also allows RGB to operate on top of the Lightning network, since it can work with any bitcoin transaction, including transactions incorporated into a channel.
-RGB scripts and state fully exists in the client-side world, not seen from outside (hence privacy) - and not required to be validated by anyone else than the contract participants (hence scalability).
+RGB scripts and state fully exists in the client-side world, not seen from outside (hence privacy) - and are not required to be validated by anyone else than the contract participants (hence scalability).

-RGB makes bitcoin to pass beyond limitations of [CIA triad] via achieving different properties on different layers:
+RGB allows Bitcoin to pass beyond the limitations of [CIA triad] via achieving different properties on different layers:
 * **Blockchain** provides integrity & availability;
 * **Lightning network** – integrity & confidentiality;